tetricas/i2pd/tests_client/readme.md

-# i2pd Embedded Stream Test — Complete Guide
+# i2pd File Transfer Test Suite — Complete Guide

-This document explains the purpose of the files under `tests_client/`, how the embedded test app works, and how to build and run a tiny two-node I2P "iso-net" (floodfill + server + client) over **NTCP2 only**.
+This document explains the purpose of the files under `tests_client/`, how the file transfer test applications work, and how to build and run tests to verify tunnel hop usage in i2pd protocols.

-The implementation uses a clean, modular architecture with proper interfaces designed for future FTP implementation while maintaining full compatibility with existing functionality.
+The implementation includes comprehensive hop verification logging and modular architecture designed for testing Simple Messaging vs Normal Streaming protocols with definitive tunnel usage confirmation.

 ---